containerscrew/tftools/README.md

 ```

 > [!NOTE]
-> If you don't specify `-v` flag, by default will install always latest version. `-v` flag is not mandatory, just to avoid breaking changes in this installation script.
+> If you don't specify `-v` flag, by default will install always latest version.

 Take a look inside [install](./docs/install.md) documentation for other installation methods.